Traffic Flow Optimisation for Lifelong Multi-Agent Path Finding: Background

-{\bf LaCAM*}: is an anytime search strategy which combines a systematic joint-space search with PIBT in order to compute suboptimal MAPF plans more efficiently~\cite{okumura2023improving}.
+{\bf LaCAM*}: is an anytime search strategy that combines a systematic joint-space search with PIBT to compute suboptimal MAPF plans more efficiently~\cite{okumura2023improving}.
 Each node of LaCAM* is a configuration of the agents on the map.
 Successor nodes are generated by invoking PIBT, with the move selected for each agent being restricted by a set of associated constraints.
 LaCAM systematically explores the set of joint-space plans but uses a type of partial expansion known as Operator Decomposition~\cite{standley2010finding} to avoid the usual branching factor explosion.
-The addition of a systematic search allows LaCAM* to succeed more often than PIBT, and to compute higher quality plans, while retaining its performance advantages.
+The addition of a systematic search allows LaCAM* to succeed more often than PIBT, and to compute higher-quality plans, while retaining its performance advantages.